KitaitiMakoto/PHP-Castanet-Userid/README.markdown

 `service` is an arbitrary integer and defaults to IP address of server PHP is processed(in practice, calculated by `ip2long()`).
 It appears as first eight characters on log.
 Let it, for instance, `127.0.0.1`, and logs noted by this library(as `uid_got` and `uid_set`) start with characters `0100007F`.

-Characters itself does mean nothing but it plays a role of identity.
+Characters themselves mean nothing but they play a role of identity.
 By seeing it, you may know the first server given user accessed.
 So you might have set the same value for multiple server load-balanced by one reverse proxy.

 You can set `service` like this: